sergio-abu/Django-Stocks-Visualizer/Readme.md

-## Getting stocks from Alpha Vantage API and visualizing on a full stack django application
+## Getting stocks from Alpha Vantage API and visualizing on a full stack django project

 ![website]( img.png )